“Breaking the Shenandoah Valley’s Gibraltar”

 Registration fee of $25 covers the cost of morning lecture, handouts, lunch, and afternoon guided caravan tour.
 Carpooling is required for the afternoon tour as mass transportation will not permit access to certain sites.

-Interested in learning more about Battle of Fisher’s Hill prior to the fall seminar and tour, check out The Battle of Fisher’s Hill: Breaking the Shenandoah Valley’s Gibraltar written by MCWI’s director Jonathan A. Noyalas.
-The Battle of Fisher’s Hill
+Interested in learning more about the Battle of Cedar Creek prior to the fall seminar and tour, check out The Battle of Cedar Creek: Victory from the Jaws of Defeat written by MCWI’s director Jonathan A. Noyalas.